 That doesn't mean you're losing out on anything important though, under the hood we use an enterprise-grade scanning engine, and if you haven't already, check out our article "What's the benefit of perimeter-specific results?" to see how we prioritise issues that most vulnerability scanners call "informational" that do actually matter in the context of your perimeter.

-If you'd like to see what our scanning engine found and further details on how the noise reduction algorithm is working on your scans, just click on the button at the top of the "Issues" page inside our portal:
+If you'd like to see what our scanning engine found and further details on how the noise reduction algorithm is working on your scans, just click the relevant button in the checks section of the Intruder dashboard: